Philadelphia Region, Pennsylvania, United States of America: What to pack, what to wear, and when to go [2022]

 Waterproof snow boots

-In addition to standard footwear, you should bring snow boots.
-For traveling to Philadelphia Region, a great option is these boots:
+In addition to day-to-day shoes, it's important to bring snow boots.
+For travel to Philadelphia Region, we suggest these boots:

 Waterproof jacket that can be used in snow